itsdanott/c-roguelike-framework/README.md

 # C Roguelike Framework
-This is a lightweight C framework in preparation for 7drl 2025.
+Lightweight C99 framework in preparation for 7drl 2025.

 It also serves as a learning project to get started with SDL3.

 For simplicity, we use GL 3.3 core for all desktop platforms and GL ES 3.0